- What is "Local AI"?

 The request lifecycle

-- User-triggered request while busy - drops the new call but returns a random "still thinking" phrase (e.g. "Bambi's thinking real hard right now...") so you don't get silence.
-Mods can supply their own thinking phrases.
+- You, while she's busy - the message is dropped, but you get a random "still thinking" line back (for example "Bambi's thinking real hard right now...") so you aren't left staring at nothing.
+Mods can supply their own.

 How the persona is built

-- Persona block.
-The "Bad Influence Bestie" character description: tone (casual texting), topics (makeup, pink things, empty heads), role (tempt the user into being blank).
-If Slut Mode is on and the current personality preset defines a Slut Mode variant, that variant replaces the default - same character, spicier vibe.
+- Character.
+The "Bad Influence Bestie" description: how she talks (casual, texting), what she's into (makeup, pink things, empty heads), and what she's for (talking you into being blank).
+If Slut Mode is on and your chosen personality has a Slut Mode version, that one is used instead - same character, filthier.

-- Global knowledge base links.
-Anything the user added to the Knowledge Base Links list - extra videos, custom content packs, the user's own files.
+- Your own links.
+Anything you've added to the Knowledge Base Links list: extra videos, content packs, your own files.

 - Screen awareness rules.
-How to react to different categories (work, social, shopping, streaming, hypno content, idle).
-The Companion sees context as
+How to respond to what you're doing - work, social, shopping, streaming, hypno content, idle.
+She receives it as a short tag like

 The enrichment block and structured output

-When "Allow AI to control effects" is on, the local provider inserts an extra context message right after the system prompt.
-This is the enrichment block.
-It's sent as a user-role message but clearly marked [CONTEXT BLOCK - NOT DIALOGUE] so the model treats it as operating instructions rather than something to reply to.
+When "Allow AI to control effects" is on, the app slips an extra message in right after her character briefing.
+It's marked [CONTEXT BLOCK - NOT DIALOGUE] so she treats it as instructions, not as something you said to her.

-The block lists supported commands and gives concrete examples of phrases that should trigger them:
+The block lists what she can trigger and gives examples of what should set each one off:

 |---|---|